The July NFP report was pretty good on the surface, which is why the Greenback rallied hard.

 - June non-farm payrolls: upgraded to 292K from 287K originally

 - May non-farm payrolls: upgraded to 24K from 11K originally

 In my Forex Preview for the July NFP report, I concluded that “the available leading indicators are saying that payroll numbers in July still grew, albeit at a weaker pace when compared to June.”
-I also wrote that “The consensus reading therefore looks about right.
-However, probability seems slightly skewed towards a downside surprise.”
+I also wrote that “The consensus reading, therefore, looks about right.
+However, the probability seems slightly skewed towards a downside surprise.”
 Well, we got an upside surprise instead.